hzeng2000/cuda_learning/indoor/my_handwrite/readme.md

 ## vadd_v2
 1-dim grid, 1-dim block
-every thread can process more than element for vector_c(stride) using cudaMallocManaged to manage memory
+every thread can process more than element for vector_c(stride) using cudaMallocManaged to manage memory(tested with 70 times performance loss)